skedwards88/dragon/story.md

 - Horse
   - Location starts in south gate
+  - Sentient (can give items to)
   - Actions
     - Take:
-      - location does not change to inventory when take
-      - if horse not dead: You try to grab the horse's reins, but it evades you.
+      - if horse not dead and horse not tethered: You try to grab the horse's reins, but it evades you.
+It seems more interested in foraging for food than carrying you around. horse location does not change.
-      - if horse dead: This dead horse is too heavy to carry.
+      - if horse dead: This dead horse is too heavy to carry. horse location does not change.
+      - if horse tethered: normal take
     - Drop:
-      - if in use: You unmount the horse. need to tie up? in use = false
+      - You (if mounted: unmount the horse and) let go of the horse's reins. tethered = false
       - if location = clearing: The horse immediately starts to munch on the berries.
 It starts to foam at the mouth, then falls over dead.
       - else:
     - Use:
-      - if not in use: You mount the horse.
-Much easier than walking! in_use = true
+      - if not mounted: verb is mount.
+You mount the horse.
+Much easier than walking! mounted = true
-      - if in use: This is a one trick pony.
-He's already carrying you.
-What more do you want him to do?!
-    - In use: bool
+      - if mounted: Verb is unmount.
+You unmount the horse, keeping hold of the horse's reins.

 - Apple ? not sure if should be able to take multiple (would need count and would need to override take so that can take if already have item)
   - Location starts in inn
   - Actions
     - Drop
       - if player location = s gate and horse location = s gate: This horse seems very interested in food.
 The horse walks over to eat the apple.
 While he is preoccupied, you grab the reins. apple location = inn.
+    - Give
+      - if recipient is horse: This horse seems very interested in food.
+The horse walks over to eat the apple.
+While he is preoccupied, you grab the reins. horse location = inventory. apple location = inn ?.
     - Use
       - if player location = s gate and horse location = s gate: This horse seems very interested in food.
 The horse walks over to eat the apple.
 While he is preoccupied, you grab the reins. apple location = inn.
       - else: you eat the apple? apple location = inn.